 The signs of an opiate overdose include three signs and symptoms that are present at one point in the opiate overdose timeline.
 A person who is overdosing on opiates will have pinpoint pupils, clear respiratory depression, and they will be unconscious.
 Opiates suppress the respiratory system.
 When combined with sedatives, opiates can completely suppress the respiratory system and lead to death.
 Combing opiates with alcohol is also dangerous and is a common reason for death caused by an opiate overdose.
-At Serenity House Detox Florida, we are ready to help you overcome your addiction to opiates and move on to improve your life.
+At Serenity House Detox & Recovery Florida, we are ready to help you overcome your addiction to opiates and move on to improve your life.

 Early Symptoms of an Opiate Overdose